-As a global pandemic the Coronavirus disease has emerged as an unprecedented challenge around the world.
+As a global pandemic the Corona Virus disease has emerged as an unprecedented challenge around the world.
 The outbreak of this high case fatality respiratory disease caused by novel Coronavirus was first detected in Wuhan city, Hubei Province, China, and has now spread to most of the countries globally.
-On January 30th, 2020, the International Health Regulations Committee the World of Health Organization (WHO) declared this disease outbreak as a "Public Health Emergency of International Concern (PHEIC)."
+On January 30th, 2020, the International Health Regulations Committee of the World Health Organization (WHO) declared this disease outbreak as a "Public Health Emergency of International Concern (PHEIC)."